akthammomani/Python-Data-Science-Projects/README.md

   3. Bank for the User.
   4. Birds of Paradise.
   5. Caesar Cipher Fucntion.
-  6. London boroughs Housing Prices
-  7. Pandas Profiling
+  6. Pandas Profiling
-  8. Python Stacks & Queues.
+  7. Python Stacks & Queues.
-  9. Sort and Search Algorithms.
+  8. Sort and Search Algorithms.

 ## ✰ These projects will consolidate the following skills:
   1. ETL: Extraction, Transform and Load in a very controlled environment